LLNL/lbann/python/README.md

 following components:

 * A `Layer` is a tensor operation, arranged within a directed acyclic graph.
-A layer will recieve input tensors from its parents and will send output tensor to its children.
+A layer will receive input tensors from its parents and will send output tensor to its children.
 Once the layer graph has been constructed, it may be helpful to call `traverse_layer_graph`, which is a generator function that traverses the layer graph in a